 Discussion

-This study examined the relationships between an offender's attractiveness, ethnicity, and gender, and the degree of guilt attributed to them, as well as the perceived severity of appropriate punishment.
-The uniqueness of this research lies in its integrative approach, simultaneously examining the contributions of these three factors to perceptions of guilt and judgments of appropriate punishment.
+This study examines the relationships between an offender's attractiveness, ethnicity, and gender, and the degree of guilt attributed to them as well as the perceived severity of appropriate punishment.
+The uniqueness of this research lies in its integrative approach, simultaneously examining the contributions of the three factors to perceptions of guilt and judgments of appropriate punishment.

-A significant three-way interaction between attractiveness, ethnicity, and gender of the offender was found in relation to the level of perceived guilt.
-Individuals of Asian descent were rated as more guilty than white or dark-skinned individuals.
-Moreover, 'attractive' Asians, regardless of gender, were rated as more guilty than 'unattractive' ones.
-The study found no significant difference in guilt ratings between white and dark-skinned individuals.
-Among white and dark-skinned individuals, a significant relationship between attractiveness and guilt was found for women, with 'attractive' women rated as more guilty than 'unattractive' women.
-However, for white or dark-skinned men, no significant relationship was found between attractiveness and perceived guilt.
-In other words, 'attractive' men were rated similarly to 'unattractive' men in these ethnic groups.
+A significant three-way interaction between the attractiveness, ethnicity, and gender of the offender was found to the level of perceived guilt.
+Individuals of Asian descent were rated as more guilty than White or dark-skinned individuals.
+Moreover, attractive Asians, regardless of gender, were rated as more guilty than unattractive ones.
+The study found no significant difference in guilt ratings between White and dark-skinned individuals.
+However, among White and dark-skinned individuals, a significant relationship between attractiveness and guilt was found for women, with attractive women rated as more guilty than unattractive women.
+For White or dark-skinned men, no significant relationship was found between attractiveness and perceived guilt.
+In other words, attractive men were rated similarly to unattractive men in these ethnic groups.

 Unlike guilt attribution, no significant relationship was found between ethnicity and perceived appropriate punishment.
-Regardless of ethnicity or gender, 'attractive' individuals were perceived as deserving higher punishment than 'unattractive' ones.
-It should be noted that the difference between 'attractive' and 'unattractive' offenders was larger for women than for men, and larger for white individuals compared to other ethnicities.
+Regardless of ethnicity or gender, attractive individuals were perceived as deserving higher punishment than unattractive ones.
+It should be noted that the difference between attractive and unattractive offenders was larger for women than for men, and larger for White individuals compared to other ethnicities.

 Regarding both guilt attribution and perceived appropriate punishment, each of the three variables—attractiveness, ethnicity, and gender of the offender—was given a significant subjective relative weight.
 A significant difference was found in the relative weights given to these three variables for both guilt attribution and perceived punishment, with attractiveness receiving the highest weight in both cases.

 Finally, when comparing guilt ratings to punishment ratings, it appears that in almost all cases, the guilt attributed to the offender by participants was higher than the perceived appropriate punishment.

-Attractive defendants were found to have higher guilt attribution and perceived appropriate punishment than 'unattractive' ones, for both men and women.
-This finding aligns with the study by Tomilty et al. (2022), which introduced the concept of "beauty punishment".
+Attractive defendants were found to have higher guilt attribution and perceived appropriate punishment than unattractive ones for both men and women.
+This finding aligns with the study by Tomilty et al. (2022), which introduced the concept of "beauty punishment."
 In their study, guilt attribution to suspects in rape cases increased with the attractiveness of the suspects.
 Similar findings were also observed in Israeli studies, such as that of Shechory-Bitton and Zvi (2019).

 One explanation posits that by committing the offense, the attractive offender contradicts positive stereotypes and expectations, and thus the disappointment may be expressed in more severe punishment.
 Another explanation relates to the jealousy aroused by the attractive offender, which ultimately leads to harsher punishment.

-Our findings, where attractive individuals were perceived as more guilty and the perceived appropriate punishment was more severe, seem to reinforce the literature discussing the "price of beauty", expressed in the saying: "Beauty is beastly" (Dion et al., 1972; Efran, 1974; Sigall & Ostrove, 1975).
-On the other hand, the findings of this study contradict research that found that less attractive people tend to be arrested, convicted, and receive harsher sentences than others (e.g., Berry, 2019).
-Attractive people actually benefit from leniency in guilt attribution towards them (Fervert & Walker, 2014; Forgas & Laham, 2016; Teasdale et al., 2019).
+Our findings, where attractive individuals were perceived as more guilty and the perceived appropriate punishment was more severe, reinforce the literature discussing the "price of beauty," expressed in the saying, "Beauty is beastly" (Dion et al., 1972; Efran, 1974; Sigall & Ostrove, 1975).
+On the other hand, the findings of this study contradict research findings that less attractive people tend to be arrested and convicted and to receive harsher sentences than others (e.g., Berry, 2019).
+Attractive people benefit from leniency in guilt attribution towards them (Fervert & Walker, 2014; Forgas & Laham, 2016; Teasdale et al., 2019).
 In these cases, beauty served as a "discount" in guilt attribution and severity of punishment (Allen et al., 2019).
-Incidentally, in an earlier Israeli study by Shechory-Bitton and Zvi, a similar "discount" was found for attractive offenders (Shechory-Bitton & Zvi, 2015).
+Incidentally, in an earlier Israeli study by Shechory-Bitton and Zvi (2015), a similar discount was found for attractive offenders.